wulib-wustl-edu/wulib-wustl-edu.github.io/git.md

 ---

 1. Create Github account if you do not have one
-2. Create new repository on Github
+2. Create new repository on Github with name of your project on your computer
 3. Follow instructions to add remote to your project on your computer